-Title Registers and Title Plans are the two main title documents of a property or land, and are often referred to as Title Deeds, House Deeds or Property Deeds.
-The Title Plan is the official document which records the general position of boundaries to a property or parcel of land.
+Title Registers and Title Plans are the two main title documents of a property or land, and are often referred to as either the Title Deeds, House Deeds, Property Deeds or Land Deeds.

 - When maintenance responsibilities for boundary structures, such as fences and walls, are specifically referred to within the registered deeds, they are often referred to within the Register and indicated on the Title Plan by coloured markings and T markings.

 - Registered easements (e.g. rights of access, parking rights, drainage rights) are indicated by coloured markings.

 - Land affected by covenants and other restrictions are indicated by coloured markings on the Title Plan.

 - Orientation indicated by way of a North point.

 - Title Number and Ordnance Survey map reference.

 - The Title Plan is normally drawn to scale 1:1250.